btzy/lieuzhenghong.com/root/group_testing.md

 [^2]: You can achieve an effective group size of 18.5 by having groups of 18 and 19.

-For a while, all is good.
+For a while, all is well.
 You've done the impossible with your great leap of insight and your boss gives you an A in your performance appraisal.
-Your meteoric rise through the ranks of the civil service is all but assured, you think to yourself -- but alas, Fate is never so kind...
+Your meteoric rise through the ranks of the Civil Service is all but assured, you think to yourself -- but alas, Fate is never so kind...